Plum Island (New York): History

 In 1954, the United States Department of Agriculture (USDA) established the Plum Island Animal Disease Center (PIADC).
 The center conducts research on animal pathogens to protect farmers, ranchers, and the national food supply.
 Because of the nature of the research, access to the island and the research facility is restricted.

 In 2003, the United States Department of Homeland Security (DHS) assumed ownership of the island and all its facilities.
-The USDA continues its long running science mission at PIADC jointly with DHS, who are charged with the safe and secure operation of the facility.
+The USDA continues its long running science mission at PIADC jointly with DHS, which is charged with the safe and secure operation of the facility.

 As one result of the heightened national security initiatives following the 9/11 attacks, Plum Island was considered as a potential site for a new high-security animal diseases lab, National Bio and Agro-Defense Facility (NBAF).
 In September 2008, the U.S. Congress passed H.R.
 2638 (Sec.
 540 - New York) that directed the General Services Administration (GSA) to close the PIADC, sell the island to the public, and to use the proceeds towards the construction of the NBAF, if it were decided that NBAF would be built elsewhere.
 In January 2009, the United States Department of Homeland Security (DHS) selected the City of Manhattan, Kansas, as the site for the NBAF, and decided to relocate the PIADC there as well.
 However, the decline in real estate values stemming from the subprime mortgage crisis and late-2000s recession caused the sale of the island to be considered no longer viable.
 Because the proceeds from selling the island were needed to construct the new facility in Kansas, the project was effectively cancelled for the short term when the 2013 federal budget request contained no funding for the new facility.
 As part of the planned sale of Plum Island, the United States Government prepared an Environmental Impact Statement (EIS) for the island, one objective of which is to determine whether the impact of nearly sixty years of animal testing on the island constituted a threat to public health that could preclude the planned sale.

 In 2008, the U.S. Congress passed, and U.S. President George W. Bush signed H.R.
 2638, part of the Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009, which required that Plum Island and the Plum Island Animal Disease Center (PIADC) be sold to help fund the new National Bio and Agro-Defense Facility in Manhattan, Kansas.
 This legislation started the process that would have had all of Plum Island sold to a private party.